 While I was at Asia Plateau , I made lots of friends.
 All of us had the same passion which is helping people to unlock their potential and to uplift their lives and become CHANGE MAKERS to create a better world.
 Fauziah from Kashmir, a place which is a subject of dispute between India and Pakistan was one of the courageous lady I met there.
 She was not just a caring mother and good wife, she was the first to represent Kashmir in the First Child General Assemble under the union and she also works with multiple NGOs both at national and international levels.
-She chose to stay there to supporting her husband in his social work and to help people of Kashmir even though she knew she could live a better and comfortable life outside Kashmir.
+She chose to stay there to support her husband in his social work and to help people of Kashmir even though she knew she could live a better and comfortable life outside Kashmir.

-Vanitha Prabhu and Anushia Bharathwaj from “Voice 4 Girls”, which is a social enterprise that educates and empowers marginalized adolescent girls in the state of Karnathaka are doing wonderful work to break the perpectual cycles of poverty and social inequality in their community.
+Vanitha Prabhu and Anushia Bharathwaj from “Voice 4 Girls”, which is a social enterprise that educates and empowers marginalized adolescent girls in the state of Karnathaka are doing wonderful work to break the perpetual cycles of poverty and social inequality in their community.
 Shohini Chakrabothy, a dancer and sociologist who helps human trafficking survivors to heal from trauma through “Dance Movement Therapy”.
 These are just some of the enlightened people whom I met there.
 I also met Professor Raj Mohan Gandhi the grandson of Mahatma Gandhi, Kalpana Sharma an independent journalist, Pooja Bhale director of Procterra Ecological and many more.

 Professor Raj Mohan Gandhi